-Depending on the extent of concurrent receipt allowed, cost estimates have varied from an annual level of about \$50 million (allowing concurrent receipt for people who are rated by the VA as 100% combat-disabled) to over \$3 billion (allowing concurrent receipt for all individuals eligible for both types of benefits).
+Overall cost estimates for concurrent receipt in general have varied, depending on the extent of concurrent receipt allowed, from an annual level of about \$50 million (allowing concurrent receipt for people who are rated by the VA as 100% combat-disabled) to over almost \$6 billion (allowing concurrent receipt for all individuals eligible for military retired pay and VA disability compensation, with no qualifications).

-The Congressional Budget Office (CBO) has estimated that concurrent receipt along the lines that would be authorized by the FY2002 defense authorization, if it had been enacted in FY2002, would have cost the government in military retirement outlays alone \$2.88 billion in FY2002 in direct (mandatory or entitlement) spending, rising to an annual cost of \$5.07 billion in FY2011, and a total 10-year cost, FY2002-FY2011, of \$39.3 billion.
+FY2002 Estimates Made in 2001.
+The Congressional Budget Office (CBO) estimated that concurrent receipt along the lines that would be authorized by the FY2002 defense authorization, if it had been enacted in FY2002, would have cost the government in military retirement outlays alone \$2.88 billion in FY2002 in direct (mandatory or entitlement) spending, rising to an annual cost of \$5.07 billion in FY2011, and a total 10-year cost, FY2002-FY2011, of \$39.3 billion.
 VA disability compensation costs would also have risen slightly, by an average \$70 million yearly over the same 10-year period.
-These costs, involving the actual payments to individuals, would constitute total federal outlays, but not DOD or VA outlays, as they would come from the Military Retirement Fund and a VA equivalent (see the discussion of accrual accounting for military retirement in the section above on costs).

-CBO also estimates that the same concurrent receipt provisions would increase payments to the Military Retirement Fund and thereby cost DOD (but not the overall federal government-see again the above discussion of accrual accounting) an additional \$997 million in FY2002, increasing to \$1.91 billion in FY2011, for a 10-year total of \$\$14.38 billion.
-Because these costs would not affect the overall federal budget, they would not figure in competition for resources between DOD and other federal agencies; however, because they would increase the DOD budget, they could affect internal DOD budget decisionmaking.
+CBO also estimated that the same concurrent receipt provisions would have increased payments to the Military Retirement Fund and thereby cost DOD (but not the overall federal government-see again the above discussion of accrual accounting) an additional \$997 million in FY2002, increasing to \$1.91 billion in FY2011, for a 10-year total of \$\$14.38 billion.
+Because these costs would not have affect the overall federal budget, they would not figure in competition for resources between DOD and other federal agencies; however, because they would have increased the DOD budget, they could have affected internal DOD budget decisionmaking.